sajib-mandal/30-Days-HTML-CSS-Learning-Path/README.md

 # Type of Boxes in CSS

 ### Block-level boxes:
-- Block-level boxes are the default type of box for most HTML elements, such as <div>, <p>, and <h1> to <h6>.
+- Block-level boxes are the default type of box for most HTML elements, such as <div> <p> and <h1> to <h6>.
-- They take up the entire width of their parent container by default and stack vertically, one after another.
+- They take up the entire width of their parent container by default and stack vertically one after another.
 - You can control their dimensions (width and height) and apply margins, padding, and borders to them.